 The Philippines has massive poverty and inequity.
 Over 25 Million People live on less than USD 8 a day per household, and many of whom are dependent on the informal economy just so they can survive.
-As Cebu goes deep into its 45-day lockdown to combat the spread of COVID-19, 1 in 4 families will not have access to any income and will rely on the government for support.
-However, with very limited resources and dealing with a health emergency, the local governments are already at breaking point.
+As the Philippines passes 170 days of community lockdown restrictions, the impacts have been profound and multi-dimensional.
+In addition to the health emergency, the restrictions have meant millions of poor people cannot work and millions of children are out of all learning.

 FundLife is directly supporting several on-the-ground organisations who are delivering emergency food packs to those who are going hungry.
 One food pack costs USD 15 and keeps a family of 5 in food security for 10 days.
 In addition, FundLife is focusing on keeping children safe, in particular, adolescent girls who face an increased risk during the lockdown.
 We are providing hygiene packs and education leaflets to keep safe and avoid the spread of COVID-19.

-COVID-19 puts the already vulnerable at danger of not having enough food and thus expose themselves to the risk of contracting and spreading the COVID-19 amongst their already packed communities.
-A secondary impact of COVID-19 are on children at risk of abuse and exploitation.
-As families get more stressed and anxious with no food or income, children are the first to suffer and risk having long-term psychosocial issues.
+COVID-19 puts the already vulnerable at danger of not having enough food and thus expose themselves to the risk of contracting and spreading COVID-19.
+A secondary impact of COVID-19 is on children and adolescents who are at increased risk of abuse as well as losing their education.
+As families become more anxious over their ability to provide food and income, children are the first to suffer and risk having long-term psychosocial issues and increased pressure to drop-out of school.

 This project has provided additional documentation in a PDF file (projdoc.pdf).